 Abstract: Geographic Information Systems will be expected in the future to evolve to integrate social simulations or ecological processes inside complex systems of active and interactive entities.
 In a more practical aspect, GIS has now to evolve to manage updating.
 We will explain how the updating processes can be described as an evolution processus for GIS and make them transform from complicated systems to complex systems.
 This evolution processus is decomposed in an influence table which corresponds to elementary canonical operations.
+The application of these elementary operations as basic rules for each step of the GIS evolution over the connection graph which links the Geographical Database objects will create a dynamic interaction network which charaterizes the complexity.
 In addition to these updating elementary operations, we verify, during the processus, the maintenancy of the whole geographical database using a constraint-based system.
 Our goal is to make the updating satisfying the global consistent property which emerges from the computation over the whole evolutive system.
 In this paper, we will give the whole processus description which leads to obtain this emergent property of consistence from a dynamic propagation processus which allows to obtain the global consistence from a local satisfaction property.